pratimugale/PRUSS-Bindings/README.md

 An example made using the API: [https://www.youtube.com/watch?v=W-Kr37lqM98](https://www.youtube.com/watch?v=W-Kr37lqM98)

 ## Overview
-Look at a given [example](https://github.com/pratimugale/PRUSS-Bindings/tree/pruss-api-driver/examples/firmware_examples/example2-rpmsg-pru1/rpmsg_echo.cpp)
+Look at a given [example.](https://github.com/pratimugale/PRUSS-Bindings/tree/pruss-api-driver/examples/firmware_examples/example2-rpmsg-pru1/rpmsg_echo.cpp)
+This is how any User Space program will be while using this project. `pruss.cpp` is present in `/cpp-bindings` of this repo.<br>
-The `cpp-bindings` interact with the Python Daemon Service through UNIX Domain Sockets. cpp-bindings contains functions that the userspace program will use; the cpp-bindings would then pass the appropriate request to the daemon through the socket file (path: /tmp/prussd.sock).
-The daemon performs the required task with the PRU and sends back the return value.
-The advantage of having a daemon is that userspace apps don't need to deal with root permissions, although restricting access to the socket is necessary.
+The `cpp-bindings` interact with the Python Daemon Service through a UNIX Domain Socket file at `/tmp/pruss.sock` of the Linux file system.<br>
+The `cpp-bindings` passes the appropriate request to the daemon through the socket file.
+The daemon performs the required PRU-related task with root permissions and sends back the return value. <br>
-The bindings for other scripting languages can then be built upon the cpp-bindings using SWIG, which generates wrapper functions for C/C++ programs.
-Bindings have also been provided for 'C' language in case the user wants to work with C instead of using OOP.
+The bindings for other scripting languages can then be built upon the cpp-bindings using SWIG, which takes C++ declarations and creates wrappers needed to access those declarations from other languages.
+Bindings have also been provided for 'C' language.<br>

 ![Workflow](./Documentation/workflow.jpg?raw=true)